Nanoscopic insights into seeding mechanisms and toxicity of α-synuclein species in neurons.

-New strategies for visualizing self-assembly at the nanoscale level are prone to grant deep insights into the function and dysfunction of molecular machineries in cells and living organisms.
-Of particular interest is the self-assembly of misfolded proteins into amyloid fibrils, which is related to a range of neurodegenerative disorders, such as Alzheimer’s and Parkinson’s diseases.
-Here, we probe the links between the mechanism of α-synuclein aggregation and its associated neuronal toxicity by using optical nanoscopy directly in a neuronal cell culture model of Parkinson’s disease.
-The nanoscale level of detail revealed by super-resolution microscopy enables us to show that amyloid fibrils of the protein are taken up by neuronal cells and act as seeds for elongation reactions which both consume endogenous α-synuclein and suppress its de novo aggregation.
-When α-synuclein is internalized in its monomeric form, however, it nucleates and triggers the aggregation of endogenous α-synuclein, leading to apoptosis, although there are no detectable cross-reactions between externally added and endogenous protein species.
-Monomer-induced apoptosis can be reduced by pre-treatment with seed fibrils, suggesting that partial consumption of the externally added or excess soluble α-synuclein can be significantly neuroprotective.
+New strategies for visualizing self-assembly processes at the nanoscale give deep insights into the molecular origins of disease.
+An example is the self-assembly of misfolded proteins into amyloid fibrils, which is related to a range of neurodegenerative disorders, such as Parkinson's and Alzheimer's diseases.
+Here, we probe the links between the mechanism of α-synuclein (AS) aggregation and its associated toxicity by using optical nanoscopy directly in a neuronal cell culture model of Parkinson's disease.
+Using superresolution microscopy, we show that protein fibrils are taken up by neuronal cells and act as prion-like seeds for elongation reactions that both consume endogenous AS and suppress its de novo aggregation.
+When AS is internalized in its monomeric form, however, it nucleates and triggers the aggregation of endogenous AS, leading to apoptosis, although there are no detectable cross-reactions between externally added and endogenous protein species.
+Monomer-induced apoptosis can be reduced by pretreatment with seed fibrils, suggesting that partial consumption of the externally added or excess soluble AS can be significantly neuroprotective.

 Wellcome Trust (089703/Z/09/Z)